cdvelop/devtui/docs/DESCRIPTION.md

 ## What is DevTUI?

-DevTUI is a **reusable generic abstraction** for terminal user interfaces (TUI) built on top of [bubbletea](https://github.com/charmbracelet/bubbletea) and [bubbles](https://github.com/charmbracelet/bubbles).
-It provides a pre-configured, fixed, and minimalist interface where you can **inject different handlers** to display their messages in the terminal in an organized way.
+DevTUI is a **message presentation and formatting system** for terminal interfaces, built on top of [bubbletea](https://github.com/charmbracelet/bubbletea) and [bubbles](https://github.com/charmbracelet/bubbles).

+**DevTUI is NOT a validation system, error handler, or business logic manager.**

+**DevTUI IS a display layer** that:
+- **Receives messages** from your handlers via `progress()` callbacks
+- **Formats and organizes** those messages in a clean terminal interface
+- **Manages the visual presentation** - tabs, navigation, scrolling, colors
+- **Provides structure** for development tools through minimal handler interfaces

+You inject handlers that contain your business logic, and DevTUI simply displays whatever information they send through `progress()`.
+If your handler fails, succeeds, or needs to show status - it's the handler's responsibility to send the appropriate message.
+DevTUI just shows it.

 ## Problem it Solves